Yo-kai Watch Blasters: Sequel

 A sequel, was also released in two versions, and on December 16, 2017.
 The sequel games are linkable with the Blasters games as well as the three versions of Yo-kai Watch 3 released in Japan.

-Busters 2 has not been localized into English due to the fact that in October 2020, Level 5's North American operations shutting down, and due to the fact that the production of the Nintendo 3DS family consoles ended in September 2020.
+Busters 2 has not been localized into English yet as not only did Level 5's North American operations officially shut down in October 2020, the production of the Nintendo 3DS family of consoles also ended in September 2020.